pipe17049/ProgrammingCourse/Chapter2_Algorithms/Class2-0_Diagrams/InstructionsHomework.md

 ## Homework 2

-Implement the algorithm of merge two ordered lists
+Implement the algorithm of merge two ordered lists.
+Create a diagram.

 Given 2 list ORDERED you must merged and create a new list ordered with all elements You can repeat numbers